List of The Price Is Right pricing games: Switcheroo

 This game is played for a car and four additional prizes priced under $100.
 The contestant is shown the prices for the five prizes, each of which is missing its tens digit, and given five blocks with the missing digits.
 The contestant has 30 seconds to complete the prices using these blocks.
 After either the time limit expires or the contestant is satisfied, the number of correct prices is revealed, but not specifically which are correct.
 The contestant wins everything if every price is correct; otherwise, they may either take another 30 seconds to change the prices or leave them alone.
 The extra time is given by default if every price in the first attempt is incorrect.
 The contestant wins any prizes that are correctly priced once the game ends.

 T

 Take Two

-The contestant is shown four prizes and a target total.
-The contestant has two chances to win everything by choosing the two prizes with total prices that match the target when added together.
+The contestant is shown four prizes and a target amount.
+The contestant has two chances to win everything by choosing the two prizes whose prices match the target when added together.